leonsomed/futured/README.md

 futured is a replication service that interacts with a pool of identical nodes.
 Each node relays the encrypted state to other nodes.
 Each node is deployed with a known shared secret and it is the responsibility of the node maintainer to acquire the shared secret beforehand.
 The service can persist the latest state to a local file to support restarting to the last known state.
 This can be disabled to avoid writing files to disk.
 This local file mechanism is there only to support the case where all nodes happen to go down simultaneously, which should be practically impossible if the pool is setup correctly.
 For instance, using different cloud providers, mixing cloud and on-premise, and distributing across regions.

-futured supports node discovery thourgh state decryption. futured assumes all nodes are honest as long as they can provide valid encrypted content.
+futured supports node discovery through state decryption. futured assumes all nodes are honest as long as they can provide valid encrypted content.
 If the shared secret is compromised then malicious nodes can control the full state of the network.
 Node operators would need to monitor for such an event and deploy with a new secret.

 ## Immutability